httpwg/http-extensions/draft-ietf-httpbis-priority.md

 treated as a connection error of type PROTOCOL_ERROR.

-Until the client receives the SETTINGS frame from the server, the client SHOULD send both the priority signal defined in the HTTP/2 priority scheme and also that of this prioritization scheme.
+Until the client receives the SETTINGS frame from the server, the client SHOULD send the signals of the HTTP/2 priority scheme  (see {{motivation}}) and the signals of this prioritization scheme (see {{header-field}} and
+{{h2-update-frame}}).
 When the client receives the first SETTINGS frame that contains the SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter with value of 1, it SHOULD stop sending the HTTP/2 priority signals.
 If the value was 0 or if the settings parameter was absent, it SHOULD stop sending PRIORITY_UPDATE frames ({{h2-update-frame}}), but MAY continue sending the Priority header field ({{header-field}}), as it is an end-to-end signal that might be useful to nodes behind the server that the client is directly connected to.